 My wife and I had the privilege of RVing through Wyoming’s Big Horn Mountains this summer.
 There are lots of scenic places to explore and the high elevation makes for comfortable weather when it is broiling hot at lower elevations.
 Prior to arriving, I had researched several large areas where boondocking is allowed and looked […]

 Every boondocker has their favorite out-of-the-way campsites.
 Sometimes it is nice to shake things up and try a new spot.
-There are several websites out there that help adventure-seekers find good campsites, such as RV Park Reviews and Freecampsites.net.
-Most public lands (USFS or BLM) offer free dispersed camping as well, although some established campgrounds […]
+There are several websites out there that help adventure-seekers find good campsites, such as Campground Reviews and Freecampsites.net.
+Most public lands (USFS or BLM) offer free dispersed camping as well, although some established campgrounds on […]

 A few weeks back, I shared why I feel boondocking is more memorable than staying in RV parks.
 While you never know exactly what you will find in the boondocks, pleasant surprises seem to come with the territory.
 The following are a few surprises my wife and I recently experienced in our western travels.
 Pulling […]